Is your business prepared to scale?

 Most likely, your business is more prepared to scale in some areas than in others.
 But no matter where you’re at right now, you can always bolster your current competitive edge by preparing for unexpected market opportunities.

-While BOM and change management tools enable you track changes and share your product data (and are essential for companies who want to scale their business) for those who are just starting out, Arena BOMControl offers two exciting new tools to make the process all the easier.
+While BOM and change management tools enable you to track changes and share your product data (and are essential for companies who want to scale their business) for those who are just starting out, Arena BOMControl offers two exciting new tools to make the process all the easier.

-Arena PartsList is our new cloud application that helps you prototype faster by making it easy to document, organize and share BOMs.
+Arena PartsList is our new cloud application that helps you prototype faster by making it easy to document, organize, and share BOMs.
 And Arena PDXViewer lets you quickly share PDX build packages with anyone who needs them.